kragen/dercuano/intro.md

 Many of the dates are only approximate.

-### Dercuano is not a scholarly work ###
+### Dercuano is not a scholarly publication ###

-One of the distinguishing features of scholarly work, as currently understood, is that it is consciously situated with regard to the existing state of knowledge: it is aware of the state of the art;
+One of the distinguishing features of scholarly publications, as currently understood, is that it is consciously situated with regard to the existing state of knowledge: it is aware of the state of the art;
 builds on its successes (rather than falling victim to known